digipolisantwerp/auth_aspnetcore_deprecated/README.md

 PdpCacheDuration | The duration in minutes the responses from the PDP are cached.
 Set to zero to disable caching.| 0
-JwtIssuer | The issuer value used to validate the Jwt token.| JwtAudience | The audience url used to validate the Jwt token.| JwtUserIdClaimType | The claim type used to store the user id in the Jwt token.| sub
+JwtIssuer | The issuer value used to validate the Jwt token.| JwtAudience | The audience url used to validate the Jwt token.| JwtSigningKeyProviderUrl | The url to the Jwt signing key endpoint.|
+jwtSigningKeyProviderApikey | The api key for the signing key provider authentication.|
+JwtSigningKeyCacheDuration | The duration in minutes the Jwt signing key is cached.| 10 JwtValidatorClockSkew | The clock skew in minutes to apply for the Jwt expiration validation.| 1

 ## Configuration in Startup.Configure